-An annual audit will be submitted, as required, to the local authority, including an action plan.
-Any weaknesses will be rectified without delay.
+An annual audit (S175) will be submitted, as required, to the local authority, including an action plan.
+The governing body should have oversight of the audit and the lead governor should work in conjunction with the DSL to ensure any gaps or areas of concern are addressed.